 what are the best oil paints?

-materials.
+- The best paints are professional artist's paints.
 They are highly pigmented paints that produce the rich,

 beautiful colors like the old masters.

 They are the top of the line in oil painting

 what is the best oil paint for beginners?

 less pigment than the artists' paints, so they are less expensive.